 Medicare covers diagnostic testing to help your doctor formulate a diagnosis.
-Ongoing psychiatric evaluation and testing is also covered and is intended to help you and your doctor evaluate whether you’re getting the right services for your situation.
+Ongoing psychiatric evaluation and testing are also covered and are intended to help you and your doctor evaluate whether you’re getting the right services for your situation.

 When a patient needs more mental health care than typical outpatient services provide, partial hospitalization may be an option.
 Partial hospitalization is an intensive structured day program that can look and feel much like an inpatient program, except that it doesn’t involve an overnight stay.